 The school has the services of a Guidance Officer on a part time basis.
-Referrals for Guidance Officer support can be made via the student services committee.
+Referrals for Guidance Officer support can be made through the student services committee.
 The Guidance Officer can provide academic, emotional or behavioural support to students.
 Parental permission must be obtained on the appropriate forms.
-These forms are available from the Principal or Deputy Principal or you may request a referral to this committee via the class teacher.
+These forms are available from the Principal or Deputy Principal or you may request a referral to this committee through the class teacher.

-Parents will need to complete a form which the Principal will approve, if they require a registered specialist to communicate with staff or to visit the school.
+Parents will need to complete a form which will be submitted to the Principal for approval.